Diocese of Bangor: Bro Padrig Ministry Area

 This was formed by the union of the parishes of Bodewryd, Cemaes, Llanbadrig, Llanfaethlu, Llanfair-Yng-Nghornwy, Llanfechell, Llanfflewin, Llanrhuddlad, Llanrhwydrus and Rhosbeirio.
 It is named after Saint Patrick, to whom two churches in the area are dedicated.
 It has an estimated population of 3,795.
-As of September 2024 its clergy positions were vacant.
+As of February 2026, it is served by ane Vicar and one Curate.
+Vicar and a curate.